nurkeevich/ProtractorFramework/README.md

 	npm ERR!     /Users/wswebcreation/protractor-cucumber-typescript-boilerplate/npm-debug.log

 ## When you don't have a `*.steps` file
-When you created a `*.feature`-file you can start running the tests and it will throw an output like below.
+When you created a `*.feature`-file you can start running the e2e-tests and it will throw an output like below.
 See the [`example.steps.ts`](/e2e-tests/features/example.steps.ts) for the implementation.

 > Advice is not to use the `callback`'s, just use `promises`.